 Get started with F# in Visual Studio

-F# and the Visual F# tooling are supported in the Visual Studio IDE.
+F# and the Visual F# tooling are supported in the Visual Studio integrated development environment (IDE).

-To begin, ensure that you have Visual Studio installed with F#.
+To begin, ensure that you have Visual Studio installed with F# support.

-One of the most basic projects in Visual Studio is the Console Application.
-Here's how to do it.
-Once Visual Studio is open:
+One of the most basic projects in Visual Studio is the console app.
+Here's how to create one:

-Let's get started by writing some code first.
+Let's get started by writing some code.
 Make sure that the

 Program.fs file is open, and then replace its contents with the following: